The Eye of the World (Wheel of Time #1) by Robert Jordan | Book Review

 How was it?

-I don’t know how this book got on my list but the upcoming Amazon Prime Video adaptation hastened my reading it.
-I’ve never read the Lord of ring or the Shannara Chronicles but I’ve respectively seen the movies and TV show.
+I don’t know how this book got on my list but the upcoming Amazon Prime Video adaptation hastened my reading of it.
+I’ve never read the Lord of the Rings or The Shannara Chronicles but I’ve seen the movies and TV shows.
 The Eye of the World very much falls into the same category as these stories, it’s an epic high fantasy with a dark twist to it.

 I also kind of got fed up with pretending we didn’t know who from the Two Rivers crew was the “chosen one.”
 So by the end when we’re supposed to be surprised by the reveal I rolled my eyes a bit.

-Oddly enough, I enjoyed more some of what happened to the others in the group, in particular who turned out to be a Wolfbrother.
-But even with them it was easy to figure out who was going to be a problem (i.e. The who took the jeweled dagger).
+Oddly enough, I enjoyed more some of what happened to the others in the group, in particular, who turned out to be a Wolf brother.
+But even with them, it was easy to figure out who would be a problem (i.e., who took the jeweled dagger).

 Overall the story is interesting if a bit cliché.
-If you read a lot of fantasy, or summarize the main plot points, you’ll see what I’m talking about.
-It’s also and overly detailed but it has enough charm to overlook some of that.
+If you read a lot of fantasy, and summarize the main plot points, you’ll see what I’m talking about.
+It’s also over detailed but it has enough charm to overlook some of that.

-The only made me curious to see how the screen adaptation turns out.
+The book only made me curious to see how the screen adaptation turned out.
 The trailers look good and the casting seems on point.

 Kindle Unlimited Membership Plans